-24 hours in the ICU: Fighting for an open bed in coronavirus
+A lifetime of pain in 24 hours: A French ICU in the pandemic

 “I’m talking about well-meaning people who are here to aid, who just need a little reminder,” she snaps.
 “We need some rest.”

-The managers understand, but it’s not clear how much they can control.
+The managers understand, but it’s not clear how much control they have over the situation.
 The conversation ends cordially even so, and they make their way out of the ICU.

 “Good luck to you too, because you’re not in any better position than we are,” Satta calls after them.